 This breakfast favorite packs its share of sodium even when it’s not smothered in gravy.
 The ones you make from frozen or refrigerated dough may be especially high in sodium, so limit biscuits to an occasional treat (

-In a nationwide sampling in the US, one biscuit made from packaged dough averaged 528 mg of sodium, or 23% of the RDI.
+In a nationwide sampling in the United States, one biscuit made from packaged dough averaged 528 mg of sodium, or 23% of the RDI.
 Still, some contained as much as 840 mg of sodium per serving, or 36% of the RDI (

 This favorite comfort food is high in sodium, mainly due to the salty cheese sauce.
 However, a recent analysis suggests that manufacturers have lowered the sodium in macaroni and cheese by an average of 10% (

 Current data shows that a 2.5-ounce (70-gram) serving of the dry mix used to make a 1-cup (189-gram) serving of macaroni and cheese averages 475 mg of sodium, or 20% of the RDI (